danbang/article-self-other/README.md

 # article-self-other

-This repository contains anonymised behavioural and neural data and code supporting:
+This repository contains data and code supporting:

 <a href="https://www.biorxiv.org/content/10.1101/2021.03.05.434065v1">Bang, Moran, Daw & Fleming (2021) “Neurocomputational mechanisms of confidence in self and others” bioRxiv</a>